-The LTC7819 can be configured to use either DCR (inductor resistance) sensing or low value resistor sensing.
+The LTC7817 can be configured to use either DCR (inductor resistance) sensing or low value resistor sensing.
 The choice between the two current sensing schemes is largely a design trade-off between cost, power consumption and accuracy.
 DCR sensing has become popular because it saves expensive current sensing resistors and is more power efficient, particularly in higher current and lower frequency applications.
 However, current sensing resistors provide the most accurate current limits for the controller.
-Other external component selection is driven by the load requirement and begins with the selection of R{SENSE} (if R{SENSE} is used) and inductor value.
+Other external component selection is driven by the load requirement, and begins with the selection of R{SENSE} (if R{SENSE} is used) and inductor value.

 The SENSE+ and SENSE- pins are the inputs to the current comparators.
-The common mode voltage range on these pins is 0V to 40V (absolute maximum), enabling the LTC7819 to regulate output voltages up to a maximum of 40V.
-The SENSE+ pin is high impedance, drawing less than $\approx 1\mu A$.
+The common mode voltage range on these pins is 0V to 40V (absolute maximum), enabling the LTC7817 to regulate output voltages up to a maximum of 40V.
+The SENSE1+, SENSE2+, and SENSE3- pins are high impedance, drawing less than ≈1μA.
 This high impedance allows the current comparators to be used in inductor DCR sensing.
-The impedance of the SENSE- pin changes depending on the common mode voltage.
-When less than $INTV{CC} - 0.5V$, these pins are relatively high impedance, drawing $\approx 1\mu$ A. When above INTV{CC} + 0.5V, a higher current (\approx 650μA) flows into each pin.
-Between $INTV{CC} - 0.5V$ and $INTV{CC}$ + 0.5V, the current transitions from the smaller current to the higher current.
-Channel 1's SENSE1[-] pin has an additional \approx 50μA current when its voltage is above 3.2V to bias internal circuitry from V{OUT1} instead of V{IN}, thereby reducing the input-referred supply current.
+The impedance of the SENSE1-, SENSE2-, and SENSE3+ pins changes depending on the common mode voltage.
+When less than $INTV{CC} - 0.5V$, these pins are relatively high impedance, drawing ≈1μA.
+When above INTV{CC} + 0.5V, a higher current (\approx 600 μ A) flows into each pin.
+Between $INTV{CC}-0.5V$ and $INTV{CC}$ + 0.5V, the current transitions from the smaller current to the higher current.
+Channel 1's SENSE1 pin has an additional ≈40μA current when its voltage is above 3.2V to bias internal circuitry from V{OUT1} , thereby reducing the input-referred supply current.

-Filter components mutual to the sense lines should be placed close to the LTC7819, and the sense lines should run close together to a Kelvin connection underneath the current sense element (shown in Figure 1).
+Filter components mutual to the sense lines should be placed close to the LTC7817, and the sense lines should run close together to a Kelvin connection underneath the current sense element (shown in Figure 1).
 Sensing current elsewhere can effectively add parasitic inductance and capacitance to the current sense element, degrading the information at the sense terminals and making the programmed current limit unpredictable.
 If DCR sensing is used (Figure 2b), resistor R1 should be placed close to the switching node, to prevent noise from coupling into sensitive small signal nodes.